EdenExperiments/Gyoshin-The-Raid-Planner/README.md

 The following commands are available (all times must be provided in UTC time for the bot to function properly):

-!Create, used to create a run example use without template: \n !Create TestRaid !DateTime 01-08-2021 19:00 !NrOfPlayers 24 !NrOfTanks 3 !NrOfDps 15 !NrOfHealers 6 !Role Tank \n Example use with template: \n
+!Create, used to create a run example use without template:
+!Create TestRaid !DateTime 01-08-2021 19:00 !NrOfPlayers 24 !NrOfTanks 3 !NrOfDps 15 !NrOfHealers 6 !Role Tank
+Example use with template:
 !Create TestRaid !DateTime 01-08-2021 19:00 !Template Raid !Role Tank

 !Join, used to sign yourself up for a raid example use: !Join TestRaid !DateTime 01-08-2021 19:00 !Role Tank